-Reporting MCC Reporting Date: dd/mm/yyyy

-SPOC

-Communication Link Communication Link Address Used

-Please enter only if differs from Annex I/D of the DDP

-Was 1st attempt successful?

-YES <input checked="" type="checkbox"/> A successful communication test requires that the manual acknowledgement from the SPOC/RCC be received within 30 minutes

-If 1st attempt failed, were any subsequent attempts successful?

-YES <input checked="" type="checkbox"/>

-Save Record

-+ Add New Record

-EXIT Application

-comments
+- Reporting MCC: A dropdown menu. - Reporting Date: A text input field labeled "dd/mm/yyyy". - SPOC: A dropdown menu. - Communication Link: A dropdown menu. - Communication Link Address Used: A text input field with a note: "Please enter only if differs from Annex I/D of the DDP". - Was 1st attempt successful?: A question with "YES" and "NO" radio buttons.
+A note: " A successful communication test requires that the manual acknowledgement from the SPOC/RCC be received within 30 minutes" is displayed below. - If 1st attempt failed, were any subsequent attempts successful?: A question with "YES" and "NO" radio buttons. - Save Record, + Add New Record, and EXIT Application buttons. - comments: A large text area for comments. - Record: Navigation buttons (Back, Forward, First, Last, No Filter, Search) and a status bar showing "1 of 1".

-Please Zip and forward your results to the Secretariat at [mail@cospas-sarsat.int](mailto:mail@cospas-sarsat.int)
+At the bottom, a note says: "Please Zip and forward your results to the Secretariat at mail@cospas-sarsat.int".